 Learn to leave work at work

-When the workday is over, turn off the computer, stop responding to emails, and don’t take calls.
+When the workday ends, turn off the computer, stop responding to emails, and don’t take calls.
 If you’re working from home, try to end the day as you would at an office and leave work behind.
 Even better, close the home office door or throw a towel over your work computer.
 Out of sight, out of mind!

 Head outdoors to give your brain a break, and don’t even think about work until it’s time to start the following day.
 We challenge you to try this for an entire week and see how you feel!
-I bet you’ll find that you’re just as productive or even more productive at work.
+I bet you’ll find you’re just as productive or even more productive at work.

 Turn technology off

 Use simple strategies such as checking the news or getting on social media only once per day.
 Consider using your spare time to enjoy nature instead of staring at the screen.
-When you’re tired, it’s easy to mindlessly scroll on your phone, so ditch the phone for 20 minutes and go sit on your balcony, in your backyard or at a local park and enjoy a break from screens.
+When you’re tired, it’s easy to scroll on your phone mindlessly, so ditch the phone for 20 minutes and go sit on your balcony, in your backyard or at a local park and enjoy a break from screens.
 Your brain will thank you for it.

 Make time for fun